Kagem Emerald Mines

 In Zambia, in Kagem Emerald Mines are found some of the highest quality emeralds in the world.
 Many tons of gorgeous emeralds are here, ready to supply world gemstone markets for decades to come.

 If you see this after your page is loaded completely, leafletJS files are missing.

-Emerald is green, transparent variety of beryl (Be3Al2(SiO3)6), where part of aluminium ions are replaced with chromium ions (sometimes – with vanadium ions).
+Emerald is a green, transparent variety of beryl (Be3Al2(SiO3)6), where part of aluminum ions are replaced with chromium ions (sometimes – with vanadium ions).

-High quality, well faceted emeralds belong to most expensive gemstones of the world – these stones are rare and it is very hard to work without breaking them.
+High-quality, well-faceted emeralds belong to the most expensive gemstones in the world – these stones are rare and it is very hard to work without breaking them.
 Best quality stones can cost more than 20,000 dollars per carat, good quality emeralds usually are much more expensive than diamonds.

-These beautiful crystals were created by the interaction of beryllium containing fluids, which were coming from pegmatites and magnesian metabasic schists which contain chromium – source of the green color.
+These beautiful crystals were created by the interaction of beryllium-containing fluids, which were coming from pegmatites and magnesian metabasic schists which contain chromium – a source of the green color.

 Colombian emeralds still are considered to be the best ones in the world and are the most expensive ones.
 But Kagem emeralds are just as good or even better.